 Chloroquine & hydroxychloroquine in the treatment of COVID-19 with or without diabetes: A systematic search & a narrative review with a special reference to India & other developing countries.

-They also noted that because HCQ is already approved for diabetes in India, and since diabetics are in the high-risk group for COVID-19 mortality, it should be further researched for use for them.
+They also noted that (in India) HCQ is approved for diabetes — and diabetics are at high-risk for COVID-19 mortality.
+More . . .

 Optimizing hydroxychloroquine dosing for patients with COVID-19: An integrative modeling approach for effective drug repurposing

-Using pharmacokinetics integrated with in vitro data, the authors are attempting to define the best dose for HCQ both for treatment and for clinical trials, while avoiding the heart QT problem of higher doses.
+The authors attempt to define the best dose for HCQ both for treatment and for clinical trials, while avoiding the heart QT problem of higher doses.

-The least viral load after treatment appears to be 600 mg HCQ twice a day for 10 days, but even 200 mg HCQ twice a day for 5 days is better than nothing (the black column on the left).
-Keep that in mind when you read other studies.
+The least viral load after treatment appears to be 600 mg HCQ twice a day for 10 days, but even 200 mg HCQ twice a day for 5 days is better than nothing.
+More . . .

 COVID-19 and Chloroquine/Hydroxychloro-quine: Is there ophthalmological concern?